bigdondon/apple_developer_issue/Readme_EN.md

 I hope someone can tell me what the reason is and solve it reasonably.
 Instead of accepting any blows from the sky like this.

-I also hope to get your help, I will update the progress, if possible, thank you for your forwarding and share, or if there is a way to help me, thank you for contacting me at bravesummer.liu@gmail.com.
+I also hope to get your help, I will update the progress, if possible, thank you for your reposting and sharing, or if there is a way to help me, thank you for contacting me at bravesummer.liu@gmail.com.

 Thank you.